jmcnamara/xlsxwriter.lua/dev/docs/source/format.rst

 .. function:: set_text_justlast()

-   Turn on the justify last text property.
+   Turn on the "justify last" text property.

 Only applies to Far Eastern versions of Excel.